mit-rss/visual_servoing_tesse/README.md

 # Lab 4: Vision In Tesse

-Welcome to Lab 4, where you will learn about color detection, some feature detection algorithms, and how to use the semantic segmentation camera in tesse to allow the racecar to park using a colored cone and follow lines!
+Welcome to Lab 4, where you will learn about color segmentation, some feature detection algorithms, and how to use the semantic segmentation camera in tesse to allow the racecar to park using a colored cone and follow lines!

 The semantic segmentation camera provides images that classify every object in the image by displaying them with a different color according to the object label.
 (You can see the camera images when you run `rqt_image_view` after your tesse-ros-bridge node and executable are up and running.)